 France has some of the world's most prestigious, complex, and commercially successful wine regions.
 Through extensive tastings, this course will cover the wines of Burgundy, Alsace, Cotes du Rhone, Bordeaux, Loire, and Champagne.
 You will learn about varietals, wine production by region, terroir, vineyard sites, and quality levels.

-Italy is the second largest wine producing country in the world and is a key exporter to the United States.
+Italy is the largest wine producing country in the world and is a key exporter to the United States.
 Knowledge of Italian wine is critical to the wine profession.
-Through extensive tastings, this course will cover the wines of Piemont and Tuscany.
+Through extensive tastings, this course will cover predominantly, but not only the wines of Piemont and Tuscany.
 You will learn about varietals, wine production by region, terroir, vineyard sites, and quality levels.

 May 2 - May 16